-Cell phones are to be turned OFF during scheduled class/lab periods, unless prior approval has been given from the instructor.
-THIS INCLUDES TEXT MESSAGING.
-Cell phones are to be used outside the classroom only.
+Cellphones must be put away and are to be turned OFF or put on silent during scheduled class/lab periods, unless prior approval has been given from the instructor.
+Cell phones are to be used only outside of the classroom while class is in session.
+This includes text messaging and/or internet browsing.

-Students will be dismissed from class/lab and sent home if a phone continuously rings/vibrates or if the student is discovered texting.
-The student will receive an absence for the class.
-The phone number to the front desk is (806)716-4622 for emergencies.
+Students will be dismissed from class/lab and sent home if a phone continuously rings/vibrates or if the student is discovered texting or browsing the internet.
+If dismissed from class, the student will receive an absence for the day.
+In case of emergencies, the student can also be reached by calling the front desk at (806)716-4622.